ydaroot/Zabbix-Templates/README.md

 ### Hereby a brief list of templates
 - Printers_Template.xml : A generic template to monitor printers and retrieve/follow printers supplies level
-- Ruckus_ZD1200.xml : A template (tested on ZD1200) to monitor a Ruckus ZD1200 and associated AP and WLAN
+- Ruckus_ZD1200_Template.xml : A template (tested on ZD1200) to monitor a Ruckus ZD1200 and associated AP and WLAN
+- Ruckus_ZD1200_mappings.xml : Separate file for mappings table (included in template)